Protect yourself with the flu vaccine

 Flu is caused by several viruses and the main circulating strains change every year, this is why you need to have a flu jab every year.
 Even if you do catch flu, you can also go on to catch another strain, so it’s recommended you have the flu vaccination even if you’ve recently had flu.

-The flu vaccine is available on the NHS for those aged 65 and over and if you are in a risk group.
-The nasal spray flu vaccine is recommended on the NHS for all healthy children from 2 to 7 years old.
 In addition, children “at risk” of serious illness if they catch the flu are eligible for a flu vaccine on the NHS.
 The flu vaccine isn’t suitable for babies under the age of six months.

 You should have the vaccine whatever stage of pregnancy you are in.
 If you’re pregnant you could get very ill if you get flu, which could also be bad for your baby.
 Having the injected flu vaccine can also protect your baby against flu after they’re born and during the early months of life.

 Most pharmacies offer a walk-in service and the jab takes a matter of seconds to administer.

 It is better to have the flu vaccine as soon as it becomes available, usually in October, but it’s always worth getting vaccinated before flu comes around right up until March.

 This year the flu vaccine is being offered on the NHS to: